themsaid/ibis/readme.md

 ### Using Fonts

 Edit your `/ibis.php` configuration files to define the font files to be loaded from the `/assets/fonts` directory.
-After that, you may use the defined fonts in your themes (`/assets/theme-light.html` & `/assets/theme-dark.html`).
+Afterward, you may use the defined fonts in your themes (`/assets/theme-light.html` & `/assets/theme-dark.html`).

 ## Generating eBook